Bobby Witt Jr. Player Props: Royals vs. Giants

-After going 2-for-5 with a home run and an RBI in his most recent game, Bobby Witt Jr. and the Kansas City Royals face the San Francisco Giants (who will hand the ball to Alex Cobb) at 4:35 PM ET on Friday.
+After going 1-for-4 with a home run and an RBI in his most recent game, Bobby Witt Jr. and the Kansas City Royals take on the San Francisco Giants (who will hand the ball to Anthony DeSclafani) at 4:05 PM ET on Sunday.

-He notched a home run while going 2-for-5 in his most recent game against the Blue Jays.
+He hit a home run while going 1-for-4 in his last game against the Giants.

 Bobby Witt Jr. Game Info & Props vs. the Giants